IPritisanac/IDR_ES/README.md

           pip install numpy scipy

-6. Run run_es.py: Once you have Python installed along with the necessary site-packages, you can run run_es.py from the command line. **NOTE** When running the script, be in "CLASSES" directory, i.e., on path IDR_ES-main/CLASSES/.
-Then type in your terminal/command prompt:
+6. Run run_es.py: Once you have Python installed along with the necessary site-packages, you can run run_es.py from the command line. **NOTE** When running the script, provide the full path to input_file.txt i.e., src/utils/input_file.txt.
+Type in your terminal/command prompt:

-          python run_es.py input_file.txt
+          python run_es.py src/utils/input_file.txt

 Alternatively, you can use Anaconda, as detailed below.